 Thanks to its stunning natural setting, the ancient fortress town of Bonifacio is an essential stop in Corsica.
 Protected by vast smooth walls, the town stretches along a narrow promontory, undercut by white limestone cliffs hollowed out by centuries of crashing waves.
 Down below, connected by steep footpaths and a single winding road, its harbour and modern marina shelters at the landward end of a snaking fjord-like inlet.

 Located only 12 kilometres from Sardinia, Bonifacio is distinctly more Italian than French in atmosphere.
 The locals even speak a dialect based on Ligurian Italian.

 What to See in Bonifacio

-It’s down at the port that much of Bonifacio’s activity is concentrated, including ferries across to nearby Sardinia, boat tours to Corsica’s southerly beaches and the Îles Lavezzi, and a bustling cluster of bars, clubs and brasseries along the quayside.
+It’s down at the port that much of Bonifacio’s activity is concentrated, a bustling cluster of bars, clubs and brasseries along the quayside.
 The old city is ravishingly romantic, with a web of alleyways lined by ramshackle medieval houses and chapels with faded pastel plasterwork.

 The great pleasure of visiting Bonifacio lies in strolling the tangled medieval lanes of the citadel.
 The paved steps of montée du Rastello and montée St-Roch lead up from the marina to its old gateway, the Porte de Gênes, complete with an original 16th-century drawbridge.
 Immediately inside, the Bastion de l’Etendard was the main stronghold of the fortified town.
 Built to hold heavy artillery, it now houses a small museum, and provides access to the ramparts, which offer splendid views.
 The marine cemetery at the far end of the cliff top is filled with extraordinarily elaborate mausoleums.